 - Giving you flexible working hours or remote work options in some cases

 - Adjusting your job description to fit your needs

 Who pays for extra disability costs at work?

-It’s important to remember that legally all employers must make reasonable changes for you.
-Tell them about the Access to Work scheme to help persuade them that costs won’t be a problem.
+It’s important to remember that all employers are legally obligated to make reasonable changes in the interests of supporting employees with disabilities.
+If they’re stingy, try telling them about the Access to Work scheme to help persuade them that costs won’t be a problem.

 Access to Work can help pay towards: